elastic/kibana/src/plugins/guided_onboarding/README.md

 ## Development

-1. Update your `kibana.dev.yml` file with `xpack.cloud.id: 'testID'` to imitate the Cloud environment.
+1. Guided onboarding is only enabled on cloud.
+Update your `kibana.dev.yml` file with `xpack.cloud.id: 'testID'` to imitate the Cloud environment.

 2. Start Kibana with the example plugins enabled: `yarn start --run-examples`.